BennyHallett/delve/ROADMAP.md

 * Make game class use Input class
 * Border-box widget [DONE]
-  - option to not-render corners
+  - option to not-render corners [DONE]
   - option for centered text in header [DONE]
 * Easier mapping to keys other than character keys
 * Game item